CNES/pepsal/README.md

 OpenSAND is installed on three machines, ST, GW and SAT.
 These machines are linked by the OpenSAND emulation network; when the emulation is running (on IP mode), the GW and ST are linked via a tunnel, through the interface *opensand_tun* on each of these machines.
 Two workstations are connected to the LAN networks of the ST and GW, and act as client and server, respectively.

-In order to accelerate the traffic that passes through the OpenSAND tunnel, PEPSal must be installed on the ST and on the GW.
+In order to accelerate the traffic that passes through the OpenSAND tunnel, PEPsal must be installed on the ST and on the GW.

-To capture the traffic that passes between the ST and the GW, then all the traffic that enters via *opensand_tun* and the LAN interface must be redirected toward PEPSal on each machine.
+To capture the traffic that passes between the ST and the GW, then all the traffic that enters via *opensand_tun* and the LAN interface must be redirected toward PEPsal on each machine.
 The rules to add on each of the GWs and STs:

 > iptables -A PREROUTING -t mangle -p tcp -i opensand_tun -j TPROXY --on-port 5000 --tproxy-mark 1

 > iptables -A PREROUTING -t mangle -p tcp -i lan_interface -j TPROXY --on-port 5000 --tproxy-mark 1

 where lan_interface must be replaced by the real name of the OpenSAND LAN interface on the machine.
-In order to route the packets to the local PEPSal socket, the following commands must also be executed:
+In order to route the packets to the local PEPsal socket, the following commands must also be executed:

 > ip rule add fwmark 1 lookup 100